kuth-chi/the-education-hub/README.md

-# the-education-hub
+# The Eduction Hub
-Made to make better ways for everyone access.
+EducationHub is a education network for everyone.